kevinvanissa/MyPredictDiabetes/README.md

 ## Introduction

-The aim of this project is to explore the use of ML algorithms to predict the likelihood of an individual developing diabetes.
+The aim of this project is to explore the use of ML algorithms to predict the likelihood of an individual developing diabetes [[Main notebook]](./MainDiseasePrediction.ipynb).
 This data is from the Behavioral Risk Factor Surveillance System (BRFSS) for 2020 and the data is available here: https://www.cdc.gov/brfss/annual_data/annual_2020.html.

 ## Project Overview
 - Created a tool that given patient lifestyle attributes, will predict the possibility of developing diabetes.